IFFM-PAS-MISD/wave_pro_shm/docs/source/manual.rst

 Damage interface selection
 --------------------------
-If mesh is succesfully loaded, the table will apppear.
+If the mesh is successfully loaded, the table will appear.
 The first column represents **ID** whereas the second column **PhysicalSurfaceName** of surfaces which were defined in `GMSH <https://gmsh.info/>`_.
 Please note that **WaveProSHM** rely on **PhysicalNames** rather than **IDs** or **Physical Tags** and will not work if these names are not defined.
-Such design choice was dictated by the fact, that it is more user friendly to refer to descriptive names rather than numbers.
+Such design choice was dictated by the fact, that it is more user-friendly to refer to descriptive names rather than numbers.
 Consequently, the table can be filled even without displaying the mesh.

 .. image:: screenshots/wave_pro_shm_screenshot_mesh_2.png
   :width: 600
   :alt: Damage interface selection

-If you don't want to embed any damage into the structure, proceed to `Mesh conversion`_ step without altering the table.
+If you don't want to embed any damage into the structure, proceed to the `Mesh conversion`_ step without altering the table.
-Otherwise, tick box or boxes in the third colum which correspond to damage interfaces.
+Otherwise, tick a box or boxes in the third column which correspond to damage interfaces.
-Note that all defined physical surface names are listed in the second colum  and it is necessary to select only surfaces related to damage interfaces.
+Note that all defined physical surface names are listed in the second column and it is necessary to select only surfaces related to damage interfaces.
-An undefined fields in a row in which selection was made will turn into dropdown menus which are indicatd by blue fonts.
+An undefined field in a row in which a selection was made will turn into dropdown menus which are indicated by blue fonts.
 The dropdown menu is not obvious, a cell in the table must be clicked to show it off.
-According to description given in `Mesh preparation in GMSH`_, the damage is defined by an interface, volume and interface bundary which does not open.
+According to the description given in `Mesh preparation in GMSH`_, the damage is defined by an interface, volume and interface boundary which does not open.
 Therefore, you have to select appropriate **PhysicalVolumeName** (in the example above it is *delamination*) and **PhysicalLineName** (in the example above it is still not correctly assigned).

 .. _Mesh conversion:

 Mesh conversion
 ---------------
-Mesh conversion is done via ``Convert Mesh`` button.
+Mesh conversion is done via the ``Convert Mesh`` button.
-Mesh conversion procedure is responsible for splitting nodes at defined damage interaces (if any).
+The mesh conversion procedure is responsible for splitting nodes at defined damage interfaces (if any).
 Essentially nodes are duplicated.
 Currently, zero-gap at interfaces is implemented and penetration of nodes is allowed.
-But in future version it will be possible to define initial gap and enforce contact.
+But in future versions, it will be possible to define the initial gap and enforce contact.
-Moreover, conversion means that spatially uniform distribution of nodes which outputs `GMSH <https://gmsh.info/>`_ is changed into new nodal base defined by Gauss-Lobatto-Legendre nodes distribution.
+Moreover, conversion means that the spatially uniform distribution of nodes which outputs `GMSH <https://gmsh.info/>`_ is changed into a new nodal base defined by Gauss-Lobatto-Legendre nodes distribution.

 .. image:: screenshots/wave_pro_shm_screenshot_mesh_3.png
   :width: 600
   :alt: Mesh conversion

 When the ``Convert Mesh`` button is pushed and the operation is successful, the table is greyed out and it is no longer possible to make changes in the table.
-You have to load mesh again if you made a mistake.
+You have to load the mesh again if you make a mistake.
 If the information box displays *Done.
 Mesh Converted.
-Materials can be assigned* you can proceed to ``Materials tab``.
+Materials can be assigned* you can proceed to the ``Materials tab``.

 Materials
 ---------
-Inputs related to material properties are gathered under ``Materials`` tab.
+Inputs related to material properties are gathered under the ``Materials`` tab.
 Three predefined materials are included as default in **WaveProSHM** for your convenience.

 .. note::